quananhle/Python/Software Engineering Practicing/Concepts/Recursion/Recursion II/README.md

 2. In addition, we create a loop over the data structure that we created before.
 The chain invocation of recursion would then be replaced with the iteration within the loop.

 ---

+### Divde and Conquer VS. Backtracking

+Often the case, the __divide-and-conquer__ problem has a __sole__ solution, while the __backtracking__ problem has unknown number of solutions.
+For example, when we apply the merge sort algorithm to sort a list, we obtain a single sorted list, while there are many solutions to place the queens for the N-queen problem.

+Each step in the __divide-and-conquer__ problem is __indispensable__ to build the final solution, while many steps in __backtracking__ problem might not be useful to build the solution, but serve as atttempts to search for the potential solutions.
+For example, each step in the merge sort algorithm, i.e. divide, conquer and combine, are all indispensable to build the final solution, while there are many trials and errors during the process of building solutions for the N-queen problem.

+When building the solution in the __divide-and-conquer__ algorithm, we have a __clear and predefined path__, though there might be several different manners to build the path.
+While in the __backtracking__ problems, one does not know in advance the exact path to the solution.
+For example, in the top-down merge sort algorithm, we first recursively divide the problems into two subproblems and then combine the solutions of these subproblems.
+The steps are clearly defined and the number of steps is fixed as well.
+While in the N-queen problem, if we know exactly where to place the queens, it would only take N steps to do so.
+When applying the backtracking algorithm to the N-queen problem, we try many candidates and many of them do not eventually lead to a solution but abandoned at the end.
+As a result, we do not know beforehand how many steps exactly it would take to build a valid solution.